MicrosoftDocs/dynamics365smb-docs/business-central/includes/reports-purchase-statistics.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
 The report shows purchase statistics for each vendor.
 The statistics include information for five periods, starting on the date that you specify.

+You can specify the period length, such as 14 days, 1 month, or 1 quarter.

 The report includes the total purchases, payments, finance charges, and discount information, including the payment discounts taken and lost.

 Statistics are calculated for:

-* Purchases before the date entered, at three intervals of one month from the date entered.
+* purchases before the date entered,
+* at three intervals from the date entered,
-* A period that includes all purchases made after the third one-month interval.
+* purchases made after the third interval.